Vacation rentals in Eugene

 The city also has a notable performing arts scene, with standouts including the Eugene Ballet, shows at the Hult Center for the Performing Arts, and free public performances in the park.
 The thriving student population at the University of Oregon makes for a varied food scene, from cafe pastries to omakase tasting menus.
 You can also hop around urban wineries, visit producers at nearby Willamette Valley vineyards, and tour some of the state’s signature craft breweries.

-Top things to do in Eugene
+What are the top things to do in Eugene?

 Spencer Butte and Skinner Butte